 Best For: Surface Snorkeling

 The Ocean View snorkeling set is one of the newer “Full Faced” Snorkeling masks that has been hitting the market lately.
 So what are they all about?
 How do they compare to traditional diving masks?
-We have a full section about Full Faced Diving Masks here** so to sum it all up many of these full faced masks are great for recreational snorkeling.
+To sum it all up many of these full faced masks are great for recreational snorkeling.
 They are less advantageous for harder swimming such as free dives or anything that involved any sort of impact against the mask.

 Ocean View Mask